NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/azure/BuildingUsingLocalSystem.rst

 Device credentials
 ******************

-For the device to be able to connect to the nRF Asset Tracker for Azure, now :ref:`create device credentials <azure-device-credentials>`.
+For the device to be able to connect to the nRF Asset Tracker for Azure, you must :ref:`create device credentials <azure-device-credentials>`.